theran/theran.github.io/2015-icsprojects.md

 [science-it]: http://science-it.aalto.fi/resources/
 [csc]: https://research.csc.fi/guides

-You will learn how to exploit clusters of nodes with GPUs using technologies such as CUDA and OpenCL.
+You will learn how to exploit clusters of compute nodes with co-processors such as GPUsand use technologies such as CUDA and OpenCL.
 Along the way, you will become profficient with the scaffold technologies required to deploy on a modern scientific cluster.